Graph Neural Networks for Causal Inference Under Network Confounding: Theoretical Properties of GNNs

-meaning that an $L$-layer GNN can arbitrarily approximate any continuous function at most as separating as an $L$-layer GNN.
+In other words, an $L$-layer GNN can arbitrarily approximate any continuous function at most as separating as an $L$-layer GNN.
 The argument in the proof of Lemma 35 actually applies to \eqref{f3j2g0h2j9g} after some minor changes to notation.
-The first part of the proof (``We now move to the equivariant case\dots'') up to verifying their (26) carries over by redefining the $MGNN_E$ class as having a fixed depth $L$.
-To show (26), \cite{azizian2021expressive} begin with a GNN $f$ with $L$ layers (their notation uses $T$ in place of $L$) and add an additional MLP layer that implements (26).
-Here we use the additional MLP layer added to the output of our architecture (see the paragraph prior to the statement of \autoref{tgnnapprox}).
-In particular, for any $f \in \F_{\text{GNN}*}(L)$, the mapping
+The first part of the proof (``We now move to the equivariant case\dots'') up to verifying their equation (26) carries over by redefining the $MGNN_E$ class as having a fixed depth $L$.